ZIMO-Elektronik/DCC/README.md

 };
 ```

-Again implementing the [CommandStation](include/dcc/tx/command_station.hpp) concept isn't sufficient:
+Again, inheriting from the base class isn't sufficient:
-1. After we have instantiated the class we can configure the track signal by calling the `init` method.
+1. After we have instantiated the class we must configure the track signal by calling the `init` method.
 The method takes `Config` as a parameter and lets us set the number of preamble bits, the bit durations and whether a BiDi cutout should be generated.
-This step is optional, if `init` it is not called, then default settings are used.
     ```cpp
     // Initializing the command station is optional command_station.init({.num_preamble = 17u,